-Wherever they are grown. it will be necessary to turn them occasionally to keep them symmetrical.
+Wherever African violets are grown. it will be necessary to turn them occasionally to keep them symmetrical.
 I prefer plants with a single crown, and to keep them growing this way, side growths, or suckers, must. be removed as they appear.

 The leaf pattern as well as the number of blooms is important.
 Should you prefer plants with multiple crowns, it may be wise to remove some of the center leaves when they become too thickly crowded so that the flowering stems will have a better chance to Nish through the foliage.

 Plants that have been in bloom all Winter may or may not take a rest at this time.
 If flowering has ceased, they are kept somewhat drier and no fertilizer is given until new growth and buds become evident.
 Fertilizer is always applied to the soil when it is moist to prevent any possibility of burning the roots.